seri/gettc/README.md

 This document is for new users.
-Existing users can find details about updating by reading the [CHANGELOG](http://github.com/seri/gettc/CHANGELOG.md).
+Existing users can find details about updating by reading the [change log](https://github.com/seri/gettc/blob/master/CHANGELOG.md).

 # At a glance